-He’d eventually been destroyed by Peacegiver, who had then ended the Manywar through diplomacy.
+He’d eventually been defeated by Peacegiver, who had then ended the Manywar through diplomacy.
 Yet, Peacegiver had not restored Hallandren to its rightful rulers.
 Idris histories claimed betrayal and treachery.
-The monks spoke of the heresies that were too deeply ingrained into the Hallandren people by that time.
+The monks spoke of heresies that were too deeply ingrained into the Hallandren people by that time.

 Yet, surely the Hallandren people had their own story of events.
-Watching the Returned in their majestic pavilions made Siri wonder.
-She could say many things about the things she’d known in Hallandren since her arrival, but one fact seemed obvious.
-Things in the kingdom were a whole lot less terrible than she had been taught.
+Watching the Returned in their pavilions made Siri wonder.
+One fact seemed obvious to her.
+Things in Hallandren were a whole lot less terrible than she had been taught.

 #